KTH/camel-ladok3/README.md

    I.e., focus is on methods useful for identity, group and authorization management purposes.
 Other integrations concerning student records and such may be driven by other technology and possibly never warrant implementation in Java at KTH.
-1. [ladok3-model](ladok3-model) is a library with data model for events and other objects derived from the XSD published by Ladok.
 1. [camel-ladok3-component](camel-ladok3-component) is Camel Component defining a ladok3 endpoint to use in Camel routes.
 As a consumer it consumes events from Ladok3 atom-feeds (complete), and as a producer it uses the REST interface to query and